 Demonstrate leadership potential in ministry to women

-Begin studies in the term for which they are admitted (Deferrals are not eligible)
+Begin studies in the term for which you are admitted (deferrals are not eligible)

 Enroll in a course each term (barring exceptions approved by the MATS Program Director)